ampproject/amphtml/extensions/amp-story/amp-story-page-attachment.md

 ## Usage

-Story page attachments allow you to provide additional content in the form of inline AMPHTML content on specific AMP story pages.
-This content can be revealed by users through a "swipe up" gesture, or a tap on the call to action element.
+`amp-story-page-attachment` allows additional content in the form of inline AMPHTML content on specific AMP story pages.
+This content is revealed to users through a "swipe up" gesture, or a tap on the call to action element.
 A UI button prompting the viewer to open the attachment will appear at the bottom of every page with a `amp-story-page-attachment` element.

 <amp-img alt="AMP Story page attachment" layout="fixed" src="img/amp-story-page-attachment.gif" width="240" height="480">